Integration of Mental Health Services in Primary Care Settings

 Examples of Integration with Mental Health and Primary Care

-- Verde Valley Guidance Clinic in Cottonwood, Arizona provides both primary care as well as treatment for substance use disorders to women via its A Woman's World program.
+- Verde Valley Guidance Clinic in Cottonwood, Arizona provides primary care and treatment for SUD to women via the A Woman's World program.
 Services include individual and group therapy, healthcare services, crisis intervention, and an on-site pharmacy.

-- The Armstrong-Indiana-Clarion Drug and Alcohol Commission's Addiction Recovery Mobile Outreach Team (ARMOT) in Shelocta, Pennsylvania serves as a point of interception for individuals accessing emergency departments, psychiatric units, or other healthcare providers who might be in need of substance use disorder services.
-Clients are referred to the ARMOT program via hospital staff and then a mobile case manager provides assessments and referrals based on the client's needs.
+- The Armstrong-Indiana-Clarion Drug and Alcohol Commission's Addiction Recovery Mobile Outreach Team (ARMOT) in Shelocta, Pennsylvania identifies individuals who are receiving care at emergency departments, psychiatric units, or other healthcare facilities and are in need of SUD services.
+After hospital staff refer a client to the ARMOT program, a mobile case manager provides assessments and referrals based on the client's needs.

 - The Southwest Montana Community Health Center in Butte, Montana has integrated behavioral health services into its pre-existing primary care setting in order to link patients with substance use disorders to counseling and other community programs.